jasdehart/mturkconsent.github.io/index.md

 About 100 people will take part in this research.

 ### What will I be asked to do?
-If you agree to be in this research, you will complete a one-time 5 to 8-minute online task.
+ If you agree to be in this research, you will be completing an object detection task on Mechanical Turk for 5-8 minutes.

 ### How long will this take?
 Your participation will take about 5 to 8 minutes to complete.
 The investigator may terminate your participation if you are not 18 years of age or have not used social media within the last two months.